 Measles can be a serious disease, with 30% of reported cases experiencing one or more complications.
-Death from measles occurs in 2 to 3 per 1,000 reported cases in the United States.
-Complications from measles are more common among very young children (younger than five years) and adults (older than 20 years).
+Death from measles occurs in 1 to 3 per 1,000 reported cases in the United States.
+Complications from measles are more common among very young people younger than 5 years or older than 20, and among pregnant people or those with weakened immune systems.